AthereoAndromeda/rusty-clock/README.md

 # Rusty Alarm Clock
 An alarm clock using an ESP32-C3 written with Rust and Embassy

+# WIP
+This project is still a work in progress

 ## Components Used
 - ESP32-C3 Mini
 - IRLZ44N Logic-Level MOSFET